microsoft/fast/packages/fast-form-generator-react/README.md

 />
 ```

+### `location`

-**location** - The location prop allows the user to control which piece of JSON schema the form is pointing to and has two required properties.
+The location prop allows the user to control which piece of JSON schema the form is pointing to and has two required properties.
 It takes `dataLocation` which is the location of the data to be edited, and `onChange` which will fire an update when the user performs an action on the form that would change the visible data to be edited.
 An example of this would be clicking on an array item to edit that item.

 ```jsx
 import Form from "@microsoft/fast-form-generator-react";